zsparal/api-documentation/source/mobile-apps/getting-started-payments.rst

 the browser with the Checkout URL you will receive. **Do this in the native browser of the device and not in an in-app browser view** since the operating systems will reject opening the bank apps from these views.
-If the ``method`` supports a ``mobileAppCheckout`` URL, use that URL as redirect instead of the regular ``checkout`` URL to open the banking app directly from your app without opening the browser.
+If the ``method`` supports a ``mobileAppCheckout`` URL, use that URL as redirect instead of the regular ``checkout`` URL.
+This will open the banking app directly from your app without opening the browser.
 This will improve the flow for your consumer.

 .. warning:: Never send an amount to your server for creating a payment to prevent price changes
              between the payment and the actual price the customer needs to pay.